Sandy Reiss Interview

 6. He told about meeting Jeanette and Nelson at the El Encanto Hotel in Santa Barbara; we later verified that they did indeed stay there from the earliest days and we visited and saw their bungalow.

-7. He told us that Nelson didn’t deal well with drinking, couldn’t hold his liquor and that from early on, he had issues with long separations from Jeanette; he didn’t want a long-distance romance and fidelity was going to be an issue, which is one reason he wanted to marry Jeanette and have her put him first before her career.
+7. He told us that Nelson didn’t deal well with drinking, couldn’t hold his liquor and that from early on, he had issues with long separations from Jeanette; he didn’t want a long-distance romance which would make fidelity an issue, which is one reason he wanted to marry Jeanette and have her put him first before her career.
 (Nelson was, after all, a rock star of his day.)
-Some 15+ years later, we saw for the first time letters in which all these problems were documented in great detail, letters which were written back in the 1940s and I first held in my hand in the early 1990s.
+Some 15+ years later, we saw for the first time letters in which all these problems were documented in great detail, original letters written back in the 1940s (and still had their postmarked envelopes) and I first held in my hand in the early 1990s.

 8. He reported that Jeanette said she had tried to divorce Gene 9 times… whether that was the exact number or not, at the time it seemed an awful lot and yet, we now know she made 3 different attempts in 1938 alone (squelched by the studio).
 More in the ’40s and the one in the mid ’50s (for which now I know the law firm that handled legal paperwork for both Jeanette and Nelson in New York).